CyprienBouton/train_crowding_forecasting/README.md

 # Context
 This project is part of a Data Challenge provided by ENS.
-Each year, the school organize machine learning challenges from data provided by public services, companies or laboratories.
+Each year, the school organizes machine learning challenges from data provided by public services, companies or laboratories.
 These challenges are free and open to anyone.
-You can find this data challenge [here]("https://challengedata.ens.fr/challenges/89/")
+You can find this data challenge [here]("https://challengedata.ens.fr/challenges/89")

 # Table of contents
 - [Goal](#goal)